GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/bq-ml/README.md

 # BigQuery ML and Vertex AI Pipeline

-This blueprint creates the infrastructure needed to deploy and run a Vertex AI environment to develop and deploy a machine learning model to be used from Vertex AI endpoint or in BigQuery.
+This blueprint provides the necessary infrastructure to create a complete development environment for building and deploying machine learning models using BigQuery ML and Vertex AI.
+With this blueprint, you can deploy your models to a Vertex AI endpoint or use them within BigQuery ML.

 This is the high-level diagram: